mrocklin/blog/_posts/work/2018-01-30-hdf-in-the-cloud.md

 If you haven't already, I strongly recommend reading Chris Holmes' (Planet) blog series on [Cloud Native Geospatial](https://medium.com/tag/cloud-native-geospatial/latest).

 These formats are well designed for cloud storage because they support random access well with relatively few communications and with relatively simple code.
-If you needed to you could open up the Cloud Optimized GeoTIFF spec, and within an hour of reading, get an image that you wanted using nothing but a couple of `curl` commands.
+If you needed to you could look at the [Cloud Optimized GeoTIFF spec](https://trac.osgeo.org/gdal/wiki/CloudOptimizedGeoTIFF), and within an hour of reading, get an image that you wanted using nothing but a few `curl` commands.
 Metadata is in a clear centralized place.
 That metadata provides enough information to issue further commands to get the relevant bytes from the object store.
 Those bytes are stored in a format that is easily interpreted by a variety of common tools across all platforms.